beetbox/beets/docs/plugins/unimported.rst

     unimported:
         ignore_extensions: jpg png

-The default configuration moves all English articles to the end of the string, but you can override these defaults to make more complex changes.
+The default configuration list all unimported files, ignoring no extensions.